alphagov/re-build-systems-test/README.md

     Be careful not to use quotes in the above.

-1. Generate an SSH public/private key pair.
-This is just to bootstrap the provisioning process.

-1. Have a "config directory" for your sensitive data with this structure:
+1. Have a "configuration directory" with this structure:

     ```
     |-- re-build-system            <-- this repository